ntemposd/my-website/content/docs/tech-worker/okthess/index.md

 ## Life at OK!Thess

-Five, on foot, minutes from Thessaloniki's Seafront and three from home with an open space of 1000 square meters looks like a super cool place to work, I confirm!
+Five, on foot, minutes from Thessaloniki's Seafront and three from home with an open space of 1000 square meters looks like a cool place to work, I confirm!
 If I had to answer I'm not sure if it's more creative to host 200 people in such a space and working from the balkony, or enjoying a relaxed morning between young tech startup geeks.

 {{< img src="okthess-3.jpg" alt="hackathon-in-progress" caption="<em>Hackathon at the OK!Thess Open Space</em>" class="border-0" >}}